-For the year ended December 31, 2022, the Company recognized acquisition-related expenses of \$1.2 million related to the acquisition of Segmint.
+For the year ended December 31, 2022, the Company recognized \$1.2 million related to the acquisition of Segmint.
 For the year ended December 31, 2022, the Company had noncash investing activities of \$2.6 million related to funds held in escrow for the acquisition of Segmint.